Ireby, Cumbria: Amenities

 Ireby has two village halls, the main Globe Hall and the smaller Women's Institutes Hall.

 Ireby has a music festival attracting a wide range of popular musicians and capacity audiences.
-In 2010 the Festival had Kate Rusby playing.
+In 2010, the Festival had Kate Rusby playing.

 The village pub was reopened in 2016 after a long period of closure, it was a haunt of John Peel.

 Governance

-Ireby is in the parliamentary constituency of Workington.
+Ireby is in the parliamentary constituency of Penrith and Solway.
 In the December 2019 general election, the Tory candidate for Workington, Mark Jenkinson, was elected the MP, overturning a 9.4 per cent Labour majority from the 2017 election to eject shadow environment secretary Sue Hayman by a margin of 4,136 votes.
 Until the December 2019 general election The Labour Party had won the seat in the constituency in every general election since 1979.The Conservative Party had only been elected once in Workington since World War II, at the 1976 by-election.
+In the 2024 United Kingdom general election, under new constituency boundaries Penrith and Solway went back to Labour.

 Before Brexit, its residents were covered by the North West England European Parliamentary Constituency.